-The key to a flattering neckline for big busts is that they create and break up the distance from chin to boob, meaning a big bust will not only look smaller but look higher.
-Wearing a high neckline like a round neck makes the bust appear like it’s sitting low because there’s no skin to break up the distance between chin boob.
+The key to a flattering neckline for big busts is to break up the distance from chin to the bottom of the bust, meaning a big bust will not only look smaller but appear to sit higher.
+Wearing a high neckline like a crew neck makes the bust appear like it’s sitting low because there’s no skin to break up the distance between chin and boob.
 Make sense?

 This is a classic neckline that is always in fashion in my opinion.
 It’s sleeker and more sophisticated that its round-neck sister, and again is the perfect style for small busts (especially if you add a horizontal stripe to the mix) Boat necks work quite nicely on narrow shoulders because the horizontal line across the shoulder bone visually points to the shoulders.
 Again, if you’re narrow shouldered add a stripe and that’s tick, tick, tick.

 Much like the V-neck, the scoop is a common neckline that suits bigger busts and is quite sexy and feminine.
-If you have a great d√©colletage and lovely skin in this area, a scoop neck is perfect for drawing the eye to your asset.
+If you have a great decolletage and lovely skin in this area, a scoop neck is perfect for drawing the eye to your asset.
 Small busts can work the scoop, as long as you don’t go too low.
 A very deep, low scoop squashes the boobs actually making them look smaller.
 For big tummies and fuller figures, I would always opt for a V-neck over a scoop when you can.
 Because a scoop is round, its more likely to visually create a rounder silhouette whereas a V-neck creates angles which are more slimming.

 Warning: if you have big upper arms AVOID!
 The halter neck cuts away at the shoulders to reveal the shoulders and upper arms and should be avoided at all costs if your upper arms are your trouble spot.